eyeseast/pod-migration/README.md

 Tags: Stored as a string of comma-separated IDs.
 For example, "100030,100077,100078".
 This is gross, but it also means there's no join table to find.

 Versions: Article types use same-table versioning, so we only want the highest version number.
-I think we can solve this by selecting the max version number: "SELECT *, max(version) FROM <table> GROUP BY id"
+I've solved this on the Python side, by grouping by ID and yielding the article with the highest version number.